Cisco-Kosha/airtable-connector/README.md

 Refer to the Kosha Airtable connector [API specification](openapi.json) for details.

-### Managing Records

-A record is an individual unit in a table.
+* Managing Records: A record is an individual unit in a table.
 Use the Airtable API to create, manage and delete records.

-### Managing Fields

-Fields are the units in records you use to store custom data.
+* Managing Fields: Fields are the units in records you use to store custom data.
 Use the Airtable API to create and update fields.

-### Managing Tables

-Tables are structural units that enable you to consistently store your Airtable data.
+* Managing Tables: Tables are structural units that enable you to consistently store your Airtable data.

-### Managing Bases

-In Airtable a base—or database—is central place to store your data, including tables.
+* Managing Bases: In Airtable a base—or database—is central place to store your data, including tables.
 You can use the API to list, get, and create bases.

 ## Example Usage